 Example of base point usage in a drawing

-In the following example, you have:
+In the following example, do the following:

-Created a slabplate that represents a concrete structure
+Create a slabplate that represents a concrete structure

 In Tekla Structures, a slab is created by picking three or more points.